Esteban Matus

-Esteban Patricio Matus Castro (born 12 February 2002) is a Chilean footballer who plays as a left-back for Chilean Primera División side Audax Italiano.
+Esteban Patricio Matus Castro (born 12 February 2002) is a Chilean footballer who plays as a left-back for Paraguayan Primera División side Olimpia.

 Club career

-In his early career, Matus played baby-fútbol and took part in the 2015 Copa Enel with the Santiago city team.
+Born in Estación Central commune, Santiago de Chile, Matus played baby-fútbol in his early career and took part in the 2015 Copa Enel with the Santiago city team.

 A product of the Audax Italiano youth system, Matus made his senior debut in the Chilean Primera División match against Ñublense on 7 February 2022.
 In February 2024, Matus was loaned out to Unión La Calera.
 He returned to Audax Italiano in the second half of the same year.

+In July 2026, Matus moved to Paraguay and signed with Olimpia under Pablo Sánchéz, former manager of Audax Italiano.

 International career

 Matus represented Chile at under-23 level in the 2024 Pre-Olympic Tournament.
 He made an appearance in the 5–0 loss against Argentina.

 At senior level, he received his first call up for the friendly match against Panama on 8 February 2025.